3liz/lizmap-import-module/README.md

   the tool will check that this field is present and that its values are all unique.
 * The list of **fields** which must be used to **check for duplicates** between the CSV data and the table data.
+* which type of action you allow the user to perform: INSERT, UPDATE or UPSERT

 If an **error is detected** (wrong CSV format, missing fields, missing unique id field, etc.) the tool will cancel the import and **display an error message**.